tobyfey/docassemble-lel/README.md

 		funcobject.explanationifnotmet = el['fields']['explanationifnotmet']
 	return funcobject
 ```

 ## Fact Object Questions

-This question will ask whether
+This question will ask the fact questions needed to determine

 Fact questions can have different kinds of datatypes as inputs, unlike LegalObject children questions which are yes and no questions.